afamokd989/teksystems_deployment_challenge/part1-cybersecurity/README.md

 ## Eradication

-+ The team rescanned infrastructue with Amazon Insepctorand other scanning tools.
++ The team rescanned infrastructue with Amazon Insepctor and other scanning tools.
-+ Audit where son on IAM roles and excessive permissions removed.
++ Audit where run on IAM roles and excessive permissions removed.
-+ Input validationwas implemented and raw URL handling was disable in code bases.
++ Input validation was implemented and raw URL handling was disable in code bases.

 ## Recovery
 Post Containment and Eradication, recovery will focus on safely restoring services and verifying system integrity to avoid future recurrence.